 • Eat a handful of nuts, especially walnuts and almonds every day.

 • Eat fruits every day.
 Don’t worry about the glucose in fruits.
 It is the fiber content we are aiming for.
 Soluble fiber binds with the cholesterol in the food and gets rid of it through the intestine.
 Fiber also slows down the absorption of carbohydrates and prevents a spike in blood sugar levels.
 Fiber also makes you feel full for a longer time, thereby helping in maintaining a healthy weight.
-High fiber fruits include apples and pears with skins, blueberries, blackberries, strawberries, oranges, and grapefruit.
+High-fiber fruits include apples and pears with skins, blueberries, blackberries, strawberries, oranges, and grapefruit.
 Fruits are also rich in antioxidants and vitamins.

 • Eat vegetables.
 They are a rich source of nutrients and fiber.
-The American Diabetes Association especially recommends sweet potatoes, spinach, kale, and collards.
+The American Diabetes Association recommends sweet potatoes, spinach, kale, and collards.

 • Eat whole grains, whole cereals, brown bread, and brown rice for the same reason.